BerndBaeumler/MultiAccessKey/README.md

    - An option may specify one or multiple taxons as result of the identification process
 2. A list with the taxons covered by the single-access key
 3. Information about the currently selected character or taxon
-4. A description of the characters related to the taxon in the list of taxons
+4. A description of the characters related to the taxon which is selected in the list of taxons

 ## Dependencies
 maKey includes a modified version of